 “Somewhere early in life, my epigenetic switches got flicked to ‘likes sandwiches’.”

 It’s been awhile since I headed out searching for something between slices of bread that wasn’t a burger on a bun.
 I’d sort of despaired of finding more good sandwiches, the first rounds had taken such an effort to find anything worthy of even being in the pantheon.
 But, as the burger craze has taken hold, so too has the idea that a sandwich can be more than a slice or two of flavorless ham and cheese stuck on a pebete roll.
+I’m still despairing at finding a decent chicken sandwich, so far, with one exception, every time I find one, the place goes out of business shortly thereafter!
 The quote above is from author Tad Williams.